 The truth is it is a gradual process when it comes to building your brand on Instagram.

-MarketingProfs published a post that highlights some interesting statistics when it comes to Instagram users.
+Some interesting statistics when it comes to Instagram users.
 You might find some of these stats helpful in the list below, with your own marketing efforts.
 This post has been updated in the first quarter of 2020.

 - 30% of Instagram users earn between 50,000 to 75,000 thousand yearly